asopinka/botanalytics/README.md

-# Bot Analytics middleware for Botkit
+# botanalytics middleware for Botkit
-A middleware package for Botkit that easily logs your convos in [BotAnalytics.co](http://botanalytics.co)
+A middleware package for [Botkit](http://howdy.ai/botkit) that easily logs your convos in [BotAnalytics.co](http://botanalytics.co)

 _**Currently only supports Slack right now.**_